Sustainability

 STEP5: Report annually on supply chain due diligence

-Brother Group's commitment to the responsible procurement of minerals is disclosed annually on our website and in the Integrated Report.
+Brother Group's commitment to the responsible procurement of minerals is disclosed annually on our website.

 Results of past surveys

-The Brother Group carried out the annual mineral procurement survey on 3TG in 2021 and obtained answers from more than 95% of the targeted suppliers.
+The Brother Group carried out the annual mineral procurement survey in 2024 and obtained answers from more than 98% of the targeted suppliers.
 The Group will make ongoing efforts to obtain answers from all of such suppliers.

-The Group also appropriately answered and dealt with inquiries from customers about the conflict minerals survey by means such as the submission of CMRT.
+The Group also appropriately answered and dealt with inquiries from customers about the procurement of minerals survey by means such as the submission of CMRT and EMRT.

 3TG survey response rate